comit-network/RFCs/RFC-002-SWAP.md

 The following hints are supported:
 - `alpha_asset`
 - `beta_asset`
-- `swap_protocol`
+- `protocol`

 Their format is as defined in the [SWAP REQUEST](#swap-request) section.

-A swap protocol may define further available hints.
+A protocol may define further available hints.

 <!-- TODO: Open issue to remove reason and fix statuses -->

 #### `body`

-The body is defined in the RFC of the given `SwapProtocol`.
+The body is defined in the RFC of the given `Protocol`.

 ---